Rsync Tasks Screens

 Remote Module Name(Required) If Rsync Mode is set to Module, specify the name of the module on the remote rsync server.
 Define at least one module per rsyncd.conf(5) on the remote rsync server.
 Enter the Module Name exactly as it appears on the remote system.

-• SSH private key stored in user’s home directory - If selected, the user entered in User must have an SSH private key added and stored in the home directory for the user.
+• SSH private key stored in user’s home directory - The user entered in User must have an SSH private key added and stored in the home directory for the user.
 Create the SSH connection and keypair, download the keys, then add the private key to the user in the UI and to the home directory either from the Shell using Linux CLI commands or while in an SSH session with the system.

 • SSH connection from the keychain - Requires creating an SSH connection and keypair before setting up the rsync task.
+Shows the SSH Connection dropdown list showing SSH connections configured in the system.

-• Remote SSH Port(Required) If Rsync Mode is set to SSH, enter the SSH port number of the remote system.
+Remote SSH Port(Required) If Rsync Mode is set to SSH, enter the SSH port number of the remote system.
 By default, 22 is reserved in TrueNAS.

 Remote PathEnter an existing path on the remote host.
 Maximum path length is 255 characters.